 You can simply wrap it thoroughly with polyester stuffing or wadding to create a cushioned look and to create a soft barrier for toes.

-That is everything on my guide to the best doorstop filling ideas.
-If you have used one of the fillings above and have any notes on it or have any recommendations I would love to know.
+That is everything on my guide to the best doorstop fillings.
+If you have used one of the fillings above and have any notes on it or any recommendations I would love to know.